DanielMazurkiewicz/useful-coin/PoUW/video-lllbbt/README.md

-# Low latency low bandwidth with bidirectional transmission general purpouse video encoder-decoder quality measurement tool
+# Low latency low bandwidth with bidirectional transmission general purpouse video encoder-decoder quality verification

 This kind of codec can be used effectively everywhere where having non latent image is an important factor, for example:
 * remote controlled vehicles (drones, cars, planes...)